adam-savard/64k-homepage/README.md

 # 28k-homepage
-A project that aims to serve webpages that are simple and less than 4 kilobytes in size
+A project that aims to serve webpages that are simple and less than 28.8 Kilobytes in size